How Does Marine Air Conditioning Work?

 How Does Reverse Cycle Air Conditioning Produce Heat on a Boat?

+Many marine ac systems come with both cooling capabilities and heating capabilities.
 With a heat pump reverse cycle, you are able to heat the air coming through the unit instead of cooling it.
 The refrigerant compression process generates hot compressed refrigerant (heat source) and cool gas that comes from the evaporation of the refrigerant (cold to be removed).

 The reverse cycle runs the air over the condenser coils (hot) and runs sea water through the evaporator (cold) to push the cold out.
 In other words, instead of pumping the heat from your boat into the seawater, the reverse cycle pumps the heat from the seawater into your boat (and cold from your boat back out).